10 common post-merger integration risks and how to avoid them

 5. Leadership issues

-Frequently, post merger integrations struggle to achieve value because of issues with leadership.
-Analysis conducted for Harvard Business Review found that senior leadership capabilities within acquiring companies plus middle management leadership wtihin target companies have the greatest effect on integration success.
 So critical is leadership to the success of a merger that the author concludes that the collective leadership capabilities of acquiring and target companies should be part of the due diligence that precedes an M&A offer.

 6. Employee resistance

-Employee resistance is a well-documented threat to change management, and PMI is no exception.
-As layoffs are frequently a feature of mergers and acquisitions, it's common for personnel to feel negative about such a deal, which can result in key staff leaving the company at crucial moments in the integration process.
-And we're not just talking about low to mid level staff.
-Resistance is especially high at the top management level, since the new company is unlikely to retain two heads of marketing or CTOs on the organization chart.
+And we're not just talking about low to mid-level staff.
+Resistance is especially high at the top management level, since the new company is unlikely to retain two heads of marketing or CTOs on the organizational chart.
 People will be feeling overwhelmed, so the added 'us vs. them' culture variations can lead to a struggle to retain talent.

 7. Company culture

 Employees might not be fully informed about the relationship or confused about the integration between the two companies.
-Without a unified ‘big picture’, vision or mission to work to, culture gets lost – and so do the individuals within it.
+Without a unified ‘big picture’, vision or mission to work towards, culture gets lost – and so do the individuals within it.
 According to McKinsey, approximately 95% of executives say cultural fit is vital to an integration's success.
 Due to the human element of corporate culture, this can be one of the more complex aspects of integration to get right.

 8. IT integration

-This is an aspect of post acquisition integration that frequently experiences delays.
-IT integration challenges like data security during transition, and knowing which systems to. keep, can impact the value of the deal and the planned synergies.
+This is an aspect of post-acquisition integration that frequently experiences delays.
+IT integration challenges like data security during transition, and knowing which systems to keep, can impact the value of the deal and the planned synergies.

 9. Lack of alignment for the new unified entity